 If you are unsure whether you may travel with dangerous goods, or need approval on certain goods, you should contact your local Emirates office for more information.

-There are specific rules for carry-on bags for those flying from or via Australia and New Zealand or from, via or to the USA.
-Powders over 350ml will be subject to additional screening.
+New rules for carry-on bags are coming into effect for those flying from or via Australia and New Zealand or from, via or to the USA.
+Powders over 350mlmilliliters will be subject to additional screening from 30 June 2018.